Bio

 Artist Statement

-My interdisciplinary work examines the bizarre paradoxes inherent in ‘wellness’ and spiritual practices.
-I focus on nature worship in the Anthropocene, including plant-human interactions and the desire to ‘rewild’ or be fully consumed by wilderness.
+My interdisciplinary work examines the bizarre and mournful paradoxes inherent in contemporary spiritual practices.
+I focus on nature worship, including plant-human interactions and the desire to ‘rewild’ or be fully consumed by wilderness.
+Working in sculpture, ceramics, and fiber, I construct maximalist installations and intimate ritual objects that can be used to artificially recreate human-animal kinship structures (i.e., nursing from a Wolfmother) or push us closer to interspecies hybridities (i.e., a woman who becomes an ouroboros from too much yoga).
 Playing with the idea of ‘spiritual drag’ by using irreverent, over-the-top methods, I explore the effort it takes to stay grounded in our hyper-capitalist era of disconnection.
-I work in sculpture and fiber, constructing maximalist installations and intimate ritual objects that can be used to artificially recreate human-animal kinship structures (i.e., nursing from a Wolfmother) or push us closer to interspecies hybridities (i.e., a woman who becomes an ouroboros from too much yoga).

-Installation view of Palo Santo, Candle & Crystal, and Evil Eye masks (2022) at SVA.
+Installation view of Palo Santo, Candle & Crystal, and Evil Eye masks (2022).

-Still from Pandemic Weavings, 2020, performance documentation, Wassaic, New York.
+Still from Pandemic Weavings, 2020, performance documentation, Wassaic, NY.